 I haven't heard of any Australian satellites before.
 How many are there?

 While there aren’t many Australian satellites, the national space capability is developing, especially in the CubeSat category.
-The growth in the Australian space industry has led to a number of Australian CubeSats launching over the last 5 years.
+The growth in the Australian space industry has led to a number of Australian CubeSats launching prior to 2020.
 These include: